Our Programs at a Glance

 Briefing MONTHLY is a public update with news and original analysis on Asia and Australia-Asia relations.
 As Australia debates its future in Asia, and the Australian media footprint in Asia continues to shrink, it is an opportune time to offer Australians at the forefront of Australia’s engagement with Asia a professionally edited, succinct and authoritative curation of the most relevant content on Asia and Australia-Asia relations.
 Focused on business, geopolitics, education and culture, Briefing MONTHLY is distinctly Australian and internationalist, highlighting trends, deals, visits, stories and events in our region that matter.

-Asia Society Australia is now bringing Briefing MONTHLY to life with a new annual executive forum, Asia Briefing LIVE.
+Briefing MONTHLY also comes to life with our annual executive forum Asia Briefing LIVE.

 Disruptive Asia is a thought-leadership project by Asia Society Australia launched in 2017.
 It presents – through long-form essays – new perspectives and policy recommendations on how Asia’s rise is impacting Australia’s foreign policy, economy and society and how Australia should respond.
 Disruptive Asia deliberately looks at both external aspects of Australia’s relationship with Asia (foreign policy, business connectivity, international education) and their domestic implications and manifestations (community relations, leadership diversity, education settings and capabilities).